nus-cs2103-AY2122S1/tp/docs/UserGuide.md

     * Removes the tags `friend` and `NUS` from the 2nd contact.

 <div style="page-break-after: always;"></div>

 ### Locating contacts by name(s) and tag(s): `find`

 Finds all contacts who match **ALL** name and tag keywords provided.
+This narrows your search so that you will be able to filter contacts with greater specificity.

 The commands `find` and `findAny` will filter the displayed contacts and only display the matching results.
 ![result for `find n/alex t/football t/classmate`](images/findAlexfootballclassmatesResult.png)